CMessinides/cmessinides.com/README.md

 This site is hosted on [Netlify](https://www.netlify.com) &mdash; pushing or merging changes into the `master` branch will trigger a deploy.

+## What&rsquo;s next

+Check out the [projects](https://github.com/CMessinides/cmessinides.com/projects) on Github to see what I&rsquo;m working on next!

 ## License

 MIT